 District is the one and only qualifying meet to advance to State.
 The margin for error is razor thin.
 Every Missouri school with a cross country team is eligible to compete at their District meet.
 Over 70 Class 5 schools (SLUH's class) compete at one of four district meets around the state.
 At each District, only the top four teams and individuals in the top 30 from non-advancing teams qualify to State.
 For anyone who doesn't make that cut, the season comes to a sudden end.

-SLUH has a rich history of success at the State Cross Country meet.
-Of the approximately 100 Class 4 teams who enter the District meet, 16 teams qualify through to State.
-Each year, a program goal of ours is to qualify as a team to compete in the State Championship, something we have been able to do every year since 1993 - an active streak of 25 years.
-View our historical team and individual performances at State here.
+SLUH has a rich history of success at the Missouri State Cross Country meet.
+Of the approximately 70 Class 5 teams who enter the District meet, 16 teams qualify for State.
+Each year, a program goal of ours is to qualify as a team to compete in the State Championship, something we have been able to do every year consecutively since 1993.

 We maintain team records for two staples of our program: 800-meter repeats and tempo runs.

 Click here to view a program historical pamphlet prepared before the 2020 season.